 No charges for Minneapolis officers in shooting death of Amir Locke

 A brief body camera excerpt released by the city after the shooting showed officers opening the door of the apartment where the 22-year-old Locke was staying.
 Officers did not knock before entering.
-Seconds later, Locke is seen stirring from underneath a blanket and holding a handgun just before he was shot.

 MINNEAPOLIS — There will be no criminal charges against the Minneapolis police officer who shot and killed Amir Locke in February, Minnesota Attorney General Keith Ellison and Hennepin County Attorney Michael Freeman said Wednesday, April 6.

 Ellison and Freeman said they did not have enough admissible evidence to file charges against officer Mark Hanneman, nor any of the officers involved.
 Hanneman shot Locke, 22, during a no-knock warrant raid on a Minneapolis apartment building during the early morning hours of Feb.
 2.

 Police raided the apartment in connection to a St. Paul homicide investigation.
 Locke, who was wrapped in a large blanket sleeping on the couch, was holding a handgun when he woke up to officers storming into the apartment .
 Officers shot Locke after seeing the gun, the Minneapolis Police Department said.
 The shooting played out in seconds.

 The state would not be able to prove beyond a reasonable doubt that Hanneman violated the state's use-of-force statute, the prosecutors explained Wednesday.

 “It would be unethical for us to file charges in a case in which we know that we will not be able to prevail because the law does not support the charges,” Ellison told reporters during a news conference following the announcement.

 Ellison and Freeman called Locke's death a tragedy.